Gregory of Rimini: Teachings

-Augustinianism
+Predestination and Original Sin

 The most significant influence in Gregory's thought was St Augustine.
-Gregory studied Augustine more carefully and extensively than his predecessors, allowing him to critique Auriol for his misquotations, as well as for his Semipelagianism.
-Blessed Gregory was strongly shaped by Augustinian soteriology, arguing for the traditional Augustinian and Catholic teaching on predestination, that God freed whom He willed from the massa perditionis on the basis of His beneplacitum, the same beneplacitum being the cause of antecedent reprobation, but foreseen mortal sins being the cause of consequent reprobation.
+Gregory studied Augustine more carefully and extensively than his predecessors, allowing him to critique Auriol and Ockham for their Semipelagianism.
+Blessed Gregory was strongly shaped by Augustinian soteriology, arguing for the traditional Augustinian and Catholic teaching on predestination.
+He taught that, from the beginning of time, God freed whom He willed from the massa perditionis merely on the basis of His good-pleasure, without consideration of future merits, leaving others in their sin.